huggingface/transformers/docs/source/en/how_to_hack_models.md

 **Explanation:**

 - **Class Replacement:** By assigning your custom class to `modeling_sam.SamVisionAttention`, any instances of `SamVisionAttention` in the model will use the modified version.
+Thus when you call `SamModel`, it will use the newly defined `SamVisionAttentionSplit`.
 - **Model Loading:** The model is loaded using `from_pretrained`, and the custom attention mechanism is integrated.

 #### **Step 3: Apply LoRA to Specific Projections**